 An SRM is designed to help you manage large volumes of stakeholder information in an organized and simple way, so your information is accessible and understandable, allowing you and your team to be updated on your stakeholders and your projects quickly and easily.

-2. Your engagement information is scattered in different places, and you need a central location to store it:
+2. Your engagement information is scattered in different places

 Stakeholder management challenge:

-Suppose stakeholder information is scattered in multiple spreadsheets, saved on team’s desktops or scribbled on notes.
-In that case, you don’t have access to everything, which makes it hard to use, learn and manage your stakeholder information, which leaves your project and organization open to risks and gaps.
+Suppose stakeholder information is scattered in multiple spreadsheets, saved on the team's desktops or scribbled on notes.
+In that case, you don't have access to everything, which makes it challenging to use, learn, and manage your stakeholder information, leaving your project and organization vulnerable to risks and gaps.

 SRM solution: